Skip to content

 The example we go through below is also replicable within the LlamaCloud as well, where you will also be able to create classification rules via the UI, instead of defining them in code:

-To start off, we recommend downloading a few contracts from the ‘Affiliate Agreements’ and ‘Co-Branding’ sections.
+To start off, we recommend downloading a few contracts from the ‘Affiliate Agreements’ and ‘Co-Branding’ sections from the CUAD dataset.

 To get started, make sure you provide your Llama Cloud API key.